Atlanta, Georgia Hosts Latest Voting Rights Institute to Train New Generation of Voting Rights Lawyers

 Body

-To read the consent judgment and decree, click here.
+To read the conciliation agreement and the FEC’s notification letter, click here.